masaichien/masaichien.github.io/aboutme.md

 ## Experience

 ### M&E Director - Escalera Foundation Mexico | 2022 - Present
-- By collaborating with department leaders and analyzing deviations from expected outcomes using data analysis, improvements were identified and information strategies and metrics were developed.
-  - Growth of the different programs by 10% measured in number of supported students
+-
+- Collaborated with department leaders to analyze outcome deviations, identify improvements, and develop data-informed strategies and metrics, contributing to a 10% growth in supported students across programs.
-- The implementation of new processes and standardized templates led to improved performance and helped departments achieve their goals
+- Implemented data-driven processes and standardized templates that enhanced performance and enabled departments to meet their goals more effectively.
+  - Increased the percentage of beneficiaries with effective access to Escalera’s support by 15%.
-- Training and support the Staff to improve data quality and reduce redundancy, resulting in the development of data-driven tools such as maps and dashboards that improved collaboration and communication across departments. - The design of data-driven programs and services resulted in effective and impactful initiatives.
+- Training and support the Staff to improve data quality and reduce redundancy, resulting in the development of data-driven tools such as maps and dashboards that improved collaboration and communication across departments.
+- The design of data-driven programs and services resulted in effective and impactful initiatives.
-  - New program created with USAID’s support and implemented
+  - New program created with USAID and Fhi360 (Family Health International) support: [Local Learning Units](https://escalera.org/our-work/local-learning-units/)
 - Program data and best practices were synthesized into publications, presentations, and reports to communicate program results and impact to stakeholders.
-- Collaboration with partners ensured the accuracy and effectiveness of messaging, building support for programs and strengthening relationships with the community.
+[comment]: # (- Collaboration with partners ensured the accuracy and effectiveness of messaging, building support for programs and strengthening relationships with the community.)

 ### Data Analyst - Escalera Foundation Mexico 2021 - 2022
 - The creation of instruments and surveys for data collection, along with data cleaning and analysis for distinct programs of Escalera for 3000+ students and 100+ schools, enabled the organization to gain valuable insights.